spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/marketplace/orders/managing-marketplace-orders.md

 template: back-office-user-guide-template
 ---

-This article describes how to manage marketplace orders.
+This document describes how to manage marketplace orders.

 ## Prerequisites